Environmental Science & Ecology Professor Awarded $158,363 in Funding

-The grant will be administered by The Research Foundation for SUNY at SUNY Brockport.
+The award will be administered by The Research Foundation for SUNY at SUNY Brockport under the Scholarship, Research & Sponsored Programs Office.